Keith Jarrett discography

-Over the years, Keith Jarrett has recorded in many different settings: jazz piano trio, classical and baroque music, improvised contemporary music, solo piano, etc. Well known for his tremendous impact on the piano and jazz scene, as a composer, multi-instrumentalist, and first class improviser, Keith Jarrett's original output embraces many different musical styles (some of them did not exist before him) and spans a period of almost 50 years, comprising a generous production of more than 100 albums.
+Over the years, Keith Jarrett has recorded in many different settings and repertoires, including solo piano and jazz piano trio, classical and baroque music, improvised contemporary music.
+Well known for his impact on the piano and jazz scene, as a composer, multi-instrumentalist, and improviser, Jarrett's output embraces many different musical styles and spans a period of almost 50 years, comprising a production of more than 100 albums.

 As leader/co-leader

 In chronological order as they were recorded, this general list contains Jarrett's albums (CD, LP, cassette) as a leader or co-leader excluding those related to the so-called "classical music" field where he plays Bach, Pärt, Mozart, Shostakovich, etc.